The Region and the Centre |

 by Gottfried Schlemmer

-Your film ‘Erinnerungen an ein verlorenes Land’ (Reminiscenes of a lost land) reconstructs the history of the military training area Allentsteig.
+Your film ‘Erinnerungen an ein verlorenes Land’ (Reminiscenes of a Lost Land) reconstructs the history of the military training area Allentsteig.
 It is a film about a region.
 How would you define the term ‘regional film work’?

 Regional films can only be made outside the centres.
 They are films that are made outside the prevailing metropolitan industrial way of thinking.
 Many films that I know and would categorise as regional films are films that also go back in history.
 On the one hand, with a nostalgic view, i.e. in the sense that one relives one's own history, and on the other hand, that the problems facing these regions are addressed.
 So to speak, the positively nostalgic view exists for me in the sense that it is a memory of one's own youth or childhood.
 And that is also what very often appeals to the emotions of the viewer.